BernardoPe/Musyk/readme.md

 ##### Setup continuation
 1. Open a terminal and navigate to the folder where the bot's files are located.
 2. Run `npm install` to install the bot's dependencies.
 3. Copy the `.env.example` file and rename it to `.env`.
-Fill in the bot's token.
-Optionally, you can add your youtube access token.
-To do this, run the bot with line 40 of [bot.js](src/bot.js) uncommented.
-The bot will log the access tokens to the console.
-You can then copy and paste the access tokens into the `.env` file.
-4. Set your bot's config info in the [config.json](src/config.json) file.
+Fill in all the required information.
+To get the optional Youtube access token, go to [bot.js](src/bot.js) and uncomment the line `// generateOauthTokens();`.
+Run the bot and follow the instructions to get the token.
-5. Run `npm start` to start the bot.
+4. Run `npm start` to start the bot.

 To create the bot's invite link, go to the [Discord Developer site](https://discord.com/developers/applications) and click on your bot's application.

 In the sidebar, you'll find the OAuth2 URL generator.
 Select the bot and applications.commands options.
 Once you select the bot option, a list of permissions will appear, allowing you to configure the permissions your bot needs.

-After configuring the permissions, copy the generated URL and paste it into the [config.json](src/config.json) file, on the `inviteLink` field.
+After configuring the permissions, copy the generated URL and paste it into the .env file as the `INVITE_LINK` variable.

 #### Docker installation